Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Operator

 Thank you Matt.
 Our next question today comes from Gary Tenner from D.A.
 Davidson.
+Gary, please go ahead.
+Your line is now open.

 Gary Tenner

+Thanks.
+Good morning.
 Aaron, I wanted to just kind of ask about the timing of the decision to exit that non-transportation factor receivable part of the business.
 If I heard your numbers right, you said revenue declined to $2.7 million a quarter, a $300,000 expense reduction.
 So I mean, a pretty significant piece of pretax earnings if you look back to 2021.
 Given the investment that you're making in TriumphPay and what I assume this is a pretty kind of steady business that doesn't take a lot of incremental attention for management.
 Why not keep that around to help fund the other investments you're making in the rest of the business?

 Aaron Graft

-Great question, Gary, and I'll let Geoff speak to the operational implications of having a non-transportation portfolio inside of the transportation portfolio, but let me speak to it from a profitability standpoint.
+Great question, Gary and I'll let Geoff speak to the operational implications of having a non-transportation portfolio inside of the transportation portfolio but let me speak to it from a profitability standpoint.
 Assuming the transportation market stays relatively flat, we will backfill that revenue in a quarter.
 I mean if you think about the growth of Triumph Business Capital, I'm not worried about backfilling that revenue.
 And of course, we're making investments in Triumph Business Capital to improve its operational efficiency.
 And then the other reason, Gary, that were -- that with the catalyst in doing this is we understand transportation I think, as well as anyone in the world as far as what we do.
 That's not true of every other industry out there.
 And as we narrow our focus, we want to be the best in the world at providing these services to transportation and understanding the nuances and the fraud mitigation that comes with that.
 Geoff, what would you add to that?

 Geoffrey Brenner